Forster's tern: Description

 Forster's tern is a medium-sized tern with a slender body, deeply forked long tail and relatively long legs.

 In its non-breeding plumage, the crown is white and a black comma-shaped patch covers the eye and the ear-covert.
 The wings are gray with the primaries being dark silvery gray, while the underside is white.
 The bill is black and the legs are a dull brownish red.

 When breeding, an intense black cap extending down the neck appears.
 The wings and the back are pale gray while the underside is bright white.
 It has a black-tipped orange bill and bright orange legs.

-The juveniles have coloring similar to a non-breeding adult but often have darker primaries.
+The juveniles have coloring similar to a non-breeding adult but often have darker primaries, and a scaly gingery-brown pattern on the back and wing coverts.

 Taxonomy

 Forster's tern is a member of the gull and tern family Laridae; though some taxonomists treat Laridae as a superfamily, in which terns are placed in their own family, Sternidae.
 Forster's tern was named by Thomas Nuttall in honor of Johann Reinhold Forster, the German naturalist who first suggested it differed from the common tern.
 Its closest relative is the snowy-crowned tern (S. trudeaui) of South America; the two are sister species and basal to the rest of the genus Sterna.